 HOW I ACHIEVE MY MISSION

-I have been interested in problem solving and continuous improvement for over three decades.
+I have been interested in problem-solving and continuous improvement for over three decades.
 I have studied thousands of articles, read books, taken courses and attended seminars on the psychology and resultant physiology of success.
 I have applied this learning as I have trained and educated employees, clients and friends.
 I have used my employment and my personal practice to further develop and apply many effective techniques.
-This has resulted in the creation of advanced innovative training methods that has benefited both employees and employers and enriched my clients greatly.
+This has resulted in the creation of advanced innovative training methods that have benefited both employees and employers and enriched my clients greatly.

 VALUES PROFILE

-I am a mentoring leader who understands and uses innovative and effective grassroots and on-the-floor change methodologies and advanced culture change methodologies, to invite and get employee safety, productivity, quality, and cost engagement.
-I invite the workforce itself to change their culture.
+I am a mentoring leader who understands and uses innovative and effective grassroots and on-the-floor change methodologies and advanced culture change methodologies to invite and get employee safety, productivity, quality, and cost engagement.
+I invite the workforce itself to change its culture.
 I have a simple axiom, ‘tell people why, show people how, then give them lead and let them succeed.’
 Making work, WORK, should be simple.

 Specialising in teaching employees how to standardize, collect, and document workplace tribal knowledge easily, and then how to teach that tribal knowledge to others.